vmware-archive/runtimes/DEVELOPER_GUIDE.md

   - KUBELESS_FUNC_NAME: Name of the function.
 Useful in case it's necessary to substitute a place holder in the source file with the function name to execute.
 - Runtime.
 This is the phase that contains the information related to the execution time of the function.
 It's important to set here the environment variables required to load dependencies added in the `installation`.
 For example, for NodeJS functions, it's necessary to point the `NODE_PATH` environment variable to the installation volume.

-All the information related to the different phases is specified in the Jsonnet manifest (explained in the next section).
+All the information related to the different phases is specified in the [Jsonnet](https://jsonnet.org) manifest (explained in the next section).
+Jsonnet is a templating language that will be used to merge all the different manifest (one per runtime) in the root one.

 As a proposed convention, the file names used for a runtime are: